Symmetries of Coefficients of Three-Term Relations for the Hypergeometric Series: Introduction

 where $\sigma_{i}$ ($i = 0, 1, 2, 3$) are the mappings defined in the above, $\tau$ is the mapping defined by

 and group operation is defined as the composition of elements in $\tilde{G}$.
-From this definition, we are able to verify that $\tilde{G}$ is isomorphic to $G$; thus, the order of $\tilde{G}$ also equals ninety-six.
-We define an action of $\tilde{G}$ on Map$(S, T)$ as we defined the action of $G$ on Map$(S, T)$.
+It immediately follows from this definition that $\tilde{G}$ is isomorphic to $G$; thus, the order of $\tilde{G}$ also equals 96.
+We define an action of $\tilde{G}$ on $\map(S, T)$ in the same way as the action of $G$ on $\map(S, T)$.

-The following theorem provides $R$'s symmetries: \begin{thm} The coefficient $R$ of $(\ref{3kou})$ has symmetries under the action of $\tilde{G}$; thus, $R$ has ninety-six symmetries.
+The following theorem provides $R$'s symmetries. \begin{thm} The coefficient $R$ of $(\ref{3kou})$ has symmetries under the action of $\tilde{G}$; thus, $R$ has 96 symmetries.
 In fact, $R$ has the following symmetries:

-In addition, combining these formulas, we are able to obtain the other ninety-two explicit formulas describing $R$'s symmetries. \end{thm}
+In addition, combining these formulas, we are able to obtain the other 92 explicit formulas describing $R$'s symmetries. \end{thm}